Fechin/reference/README.md

 ## 👀 Live Demonstration

+Note: The original domain for this project was quickref.me, which was acquired by a US-based company.
+Since then, cheatsheets.zip is the primary and maintained domain (All within the bounds of the agreements).

-You can view the cheat sheets live at [https://cheatsheets.zip](https://cheatsheets.zip/)
+You can view the most up-to-date cheat sheets live at [https://cheatsheets.zip](https://cheatsheets.zip/).

 [![Quick reference](https://cheatsheets.zip/assets/image/preview.png?9nd3)](https://cheatsheets.zip)